realm/realm-lua-bootcamp/README.md

 * **[Device Sync](https://www.mongodb.com/atlas/app-services/device-sync)**: Makes it simple to keep data in sync across users, devices, and your backend in real-time.
 [Get started](http://mongodb.com/realm/register?utm_medium=github_atlas_CTA&utm_source=realm_dotnet_github) for free with a template application that includes a cloud backend and Sync.

 # Getting Started
+Start off by cloning this project into your codebase.
+In this projects root fulder run `luarocks install realm-lua-dev-1.rockspec`.
+Once it's complete, run `eval $(luarocks path)` to apply the changes to your shell.

 # Usage